jonsch318/RoyalAfg/deployments/DEPLOY.md

 To update the local repo.

 ## 3: Configure Vault and create Cluster CA
-At first the Vault service will be installed which will be configured to serve as a certificate authority for the server to enable secure TLS and mTLS communication.
+At first the Vault Secret Service get installed which will be configured to serve as a certificate authority for the server to enable secure TLS and mTLS communication.

-### Installation and Unsealing of Vault

 ```bash
 helm install vault hashicorp/vault